 - Now, locate and select the process consuming maximum resources, and click on End Process.

-If you don’t get the results you want after trying both of these solutions, use CCleaner.
+If you don’t get the desired results after trying both solutions, use CCleaner.
 It’s a handy tool that will help you tweak some settings to speed up Windows 7 and stop high CPU.

 Chrome high CPU usage on Ubuntu

 Sometimes, problems with the browser arise due to issues that creep in during the installation, and the best way out of this is to reinstall Chrome itself.

 After you have reinstalled Chrome, the high CPU usage problem should be fixed, and you wouldn’t notice any lag or issues with the computer related to Google Chrome from now on.